 - Black pepper

 - Rinse the lentils twice then cover with cold water and soak for at least 2 hours.
 Rinse once more before use.

 - Heat 30 ml of olive oil in a medium sized pot and sauté the onions until soft and translucent but not brown or scorched.

 - Add the flour and cook for 1 minute before adding the drained lentils, grated carrot, garlic and chili flakes.

-- Add the stock or water and bring to the boil, then reduce the heat and simmer for 40 minutes or until the lentils are soft.
+- Add the stock and water and bring to the boil, then reduce the heat and simmer for 40 minutes or until the lentils are soft.

 - Blend the soup until creamy and completely smooth.
 I used a stick blender.